 In the world of business (as you can read in Aaron’s article referenced above) there are people who want the universe for a nickel.
 They will bargain, argue, and tear apart every single line item in a proposal.
 In the end, they aren’t happy with the results.

 By getting a referral from a mutually-trusted acquaintance, you end up screening potential clients ahead of time.
 It’s unlikely that the small-minded “deal-makers” who want to nickel and dime you to death would be friends with your better clients.
 Their personalities are incompatible.

 Personal referrals protect both the client and the consultant, and that is why I always recommend that you find a Web Marketing Consultant the same way you would find a good Lawyer or Accountant; because if they have resorted to spending money on advertising, then they need your business.

 Keep in mind that the consulting world is very different from most other industries.
 If you have a repeatable process that would apply and show results for 90% of your clients (think software like Quickbooks, or an office cleaning service) then you really just want to get the word out to every applicable lead that you can.
-And that is why there is a vast market for what we do.Tags for This Post: nickel and dime, denver web, pilot g2, due diligence, personal referrals, marketing consultant
+And that is why there is a vast market for what we do.Tags for This Post: alan weiss, marketing consultant, denver web, pilot g2, personal referrals, nickel and dime, due diligence

 The other day, as I perused the latest “nerd news” from news.ycombinator.com I came across a very interesting blog post that captured my attention.
 It was a summary of the properties of Benford’s Law.